Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

     - [special board views](../Application-Wide/#special-board-views)
     - [working with board cards](../Application-Wide/#board-cards)

-    Specific aspects applying to the Planning Board of these features are discussed more fully below.
+    **Specific features of or differences in the Planning Board are discussed more fully below**.

 ## Board configuration